Real Cider and Perry

 Trackside Bar, Bury Usually one real cider available on hand pump, however some may be fruit flavoured not using real fruit.
 The pub also sells Broadoak perry on hand pump which is not considered by CAMRA to be a real perry due to the use of concentrated or chaptilised juices.

 Old Post Office Ale House, Castleton Up to three ciders, often from Sheppys, on sale on gravity dispense from bag in boxes near the bar area.
-The Lilleys cider also on sale is not considered by CAMRA to be real cider due to the use of concentrated apple or fruit juices.
+The Lilleys cider also on sale from bag in box is not considered by CAMRA to be real cider due to the use of concentrated apple or fruit juices.

 Ashton Arms, Oldham Usually one real cider on sale on handpump, often Duddas Tun or Biddendens.
 The ciders on sale from the fridge, from Lilleys, are not considered by CAMRA to be real ciders due to the use of concentrated or chaptilised apple or fruit juices.